-Situated on the southern side of Seven Mile Beach, near downtown Georgetown, Abacus Restaurant & Lounge is at 45 Market Street.
-It's 2.4 miles north of Georgetown.
-Fancy and formal is how we'd describe this restaurant, which means diners who favor that type of dining as well as contemporary culinary creations will consider the trip worth it.
-At Abacus, each meal begins with a complimentary bread basket, but from there the choice is yours.
+Located in Seven Mile Beach, near downtown Georgetown, Abacus Restaurant & Lounge is a good choice for guests thinking about exploring this part of Grand Cayman.
+It is 2.4 miles north of Georgetown.
+As soon as you walk in, you're in for an over-the-top dining experience that's a world apart from street or bar food. <p>At Abacus, each meal begins with a complimentary bread basket, but from there the choice is yours.
 Choose from a selection of gourmet offerings such as free range chicken breasts, veal chops, and duck.
-Even the burgers are high end, made with 10 ounces of prime beef.
+Even the burgers are high end, made with 10 ounces of prime beef.</p>

-Upstairs at Kaibo is on the premises of Kaibo Beach Bar & Grill, and is a logical selection worth considering if you're exploring this area of Grand Cayman.
-It's 5.4 miles north of Bodden Town.
-Fresh fish from the Cayman Islands' coasts and contemporary cuisine are a great pair at this inviting formal dining option.
-Guests at Upstairs have the choice of eating inside the air conditioned dining room, which is richly decorated with muslin curtains and couches you can't help by sink into, or out on the patio with a view of the north sound.
-Inside, everything centers around the rum bar, and in both locations the service is exemplary.
+Upstairs at Kaibo is on the same premises as Kaibo Beach Bar & Grill.
+In case you're wondering, Bodden Town is five and a half miles (eight and a half kilometers) to the south.
+Salty, fresh seafood and contemporary style eats get along famously at this friendly, formal dining option. <p>Guests at Upstairs have the choice of eating inside the air conditioned dining room, which is richly decorated with muslin curtains and couches you can't help by sink into, or out on the patio with a view of the north sound.
+Inside, everything centers around the rum bar, and in both locations the service is exemplary.</p>

 Help us improve!
 We welcome your corrections and suggestions.